Tendring District Council has completed a programme to transform the way it delivers services to the community.

 - Cloud migration - moving the council from a physical storage system to a cloud-based system, allowing a 'pay-as-you-go' financial arrangement instead of regular investment in costly equipment with additional benefits in terms of flexibility and resilience.

 - Customer service portal - working with the new customer service team to create a portal where residents and customers can create their own secure self-service accounts to update their own information and see balance of accounts and the like remotely.
+Click here to access the MyTendring portal.

 - Leisure and tourism app - to promote and crowdfund for events such as the Clacton Airshow.